axept/prejss/README.md

 + [PostCSS](https://github.com/postcss/postcss) + [Template Strings](https://developers.google.com/web/updates/2015/01/ES6-Template-Strings) + [JSS](https://github.com/jsstyles/jss) + ❤️ = **PreJSS**

+## Getting Started

+To get started using PreJSS in your applications, it would be great to know three things:

++ [PreJSS Declaration](#example) for styles which is processing by PreJSS.
+In other words, CSS Code with Expressions as Tagged Template String which is converting to string and using as input for Adapters.

++ [Adapter](#adapters) is core thing in PreJSS.
+This function do all work which you can customize in any point: prepare CSS, parse CSS to [JSS](http://cssinjs.org/json-api/), finalize returned JSS when we have to adopt it for other platforms (Aphrodite, React Native, etc).
+There is two kinds of Adapters - sync and async (for performant SSR).

++ Parser is pure function which process prepared JSS to valid JSS.
+By default (as built-in) PostCSS is using for this goal.

+The best way to get started right now is to take a look at how these three parts come together to example below.

 ## Installation

 ```bash
 npm install prejss --save
 ```

-## Getting Started

-To get started using PreJSS in your applications, it would be great to know three things:

-+ [Declarations](#example) for styles which are processing by PreJSS
-+ [Adapters](#adapters) which processes preparation, parsing and finalization operations for styles (see details below)

-The best way to get started right now is to take a look at how these three parts come together to example below.

 ## Example